 What is FND?

-Functional Neurological Disorder (FND) is a complex diagnosis that involves miscommunication or a disconnect between the mind and the body leading to various dysfunctions of the nervous system.
-This leads to unintentional symptoms that occur without a persons conscious awareness.
+Functional Neurological Disorder (FND) is a complex medical condition that involves miscommunication or a disconnect between the mind and the body that impacts how the nervous system functions.
+This leads to unintentional symptoms that occur without a person's conscious awareness.
+Symptoms can present as functional weakness, functional movement impairments, functional seizures, sensory changes, cognitive changes and more.
 FND often looks different between each individual and requires personalized treatment.
-FND is a complicated and often confusing diagnosis that deserves more attention and awareness from the medical community.

-Changes in nervous system and sensory functioning have been observed through research and through various tests that are not readily accessible at most hospital.
+Changes in nervous system and sensory system functioning have been observed through research and in various tests that are not readily accessible at most hospital.
+These changes often lead to those with FND being stuck in a symptom cycle (see "The FND Cycle" image) that further perpetuates this nervous system miscommunication.
+Go to the Healthcare Provider Resources page to learn about how treatment helps rewire this miscommunication cycle and improve symptom management.
 Some of these changes could include:

 • Alexithymia- impairment in our ability to identify, understand and describe emotions